Azure/PyRIT/.github/instructions/unittests.instructions.md

 - Use `AsyncMock` instead of `MagicMock` when mocking async methods
 - Properly await all async operations in tests

+### Using Pre-Configured Settings

+Check conftest and mocks.py to see if there are common utilities that can be reused across tests.

+One common issue is setting the central database.
+Use the `patch_central_database` is a common solution.

 ### Test Organization
 - Group related tests into classes with descriptive names starting with `Test`
 - Place tests in `tests/unit/[module]/test_[component].py`